huynhtrungcip/picoCTF/README.md

-# Beginner's Guide to the picoGym 🎮
+# Comprehensive Guide to PicoCTF Playlists 🎮

-Welcome to the **Beginner's Guide to the picoGym**!
-This guide is designed to introduce you to a series of approachable challenges on the **picoCTF** platform, perfect for beginners and those looking to sharpen their skills in cybersecurity.
-Whether you're new to **CTF** (Capture The Flag) or an experienced participant, picoGym offers challenges across various categories to help build a solid foundation in ethical hacking and cybersecurity.
+Welcome to the **Comprehensive Guide to PicoCTF Playlists**!
+This guide introduces a collection of engaging and educational playlists on the **picoCTF** platform.
+Whether you're just starting your journey in **Capture The Flag (CTF)** challenges or looking to deepen your knowledge in advanced cybersecurity topics, this guide has something for everyone.

-This guide will walk you through the most fundamental concepts and skills, from **Linux commands**, **Python scripting**, to more advanced topics like **Reverse Engineering**, **Web Exploitation**, and **Cryptography**.
-It’s the perfect way to start your journey into the world of cybersecurity, learning at your own pace while solving fun and engaging challenges.
+This guide covers a variety of playlists, including **Cryptography**, **Reverse Engineering**, **Web Exploitation**, **Forensics**, and more.
+Each playlist is designed to provide hands-on experience with a range of challenges, progressing from beginner to more advanced levels.

+Dive into these playlists to build a strong foundation in ethical hacking and cybersecurity while having fun solving real-world challenges!

 ---

 ## 📚 Table of Contents

 - **[Beginner's Guide to the picoGym](#beginner's-guide-to-the-picogym)** 🎯
-  A collection of the most approachable challenges that introduce various categories, with a focus on **General Skills**.
+  A collection of approachable challenges that introduce various categories, with a focus on **General Skills**.

 - **[Cryptography and picoGym Learning Intro](#cryptography-and-picogym-learning-intro)** 🔐
   Play the PicoLock puzzle game and dive into cryptography challenges covering Caesar Ciphers, RSA, and side-channel attacks.